-Washington, D.C.
-20549 FORM 10-K For the e fiscal year ended December 31, 2022 OR ☐ TRANSITION REPORT PURSUANT TO SECTIO N 13 OR 15(d) OF THE SECURITIES E XCHANGE ACT OF 1934 transition period from to Co mmission File Number 001-36509 R PHARMACEUTICAL name of registrant as specified in its charter) LS, INC. Delaware (State or other jurisdiction of incorporation or organization) 33-0702205 (I.R.S.
-Employer Identification No.) 11570 6 th Street Rancho Cucamonga, CA 91730 (Address of principal executive offices) (909) 980-9484 (zip code) (F Registrant's telephone number, including area code) Securities s registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.0001 per share АМРН The NASDAQ Stock Market LLC Securities re egistered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as def fined in Rule 405 of the Securities Act.
-Yes No E ₫ Indicate by check mark if the registrant is not required to file reports pursuant t to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No Indicate by check mark whether the registrant (1) has filed all reports required shorter period that the registrant was required to file such reports), and (2) has • • • • • • • • • • • • • • • • • • • • Indicate by check mark whether the registrant has submitted electronically ever during the preceding 12 months (or for such shorter period that the registrant was t to Rule 405 of Regulation S-T (§ 232.405 of this chapter) Indicate by check mark whether the registrant is a large accelerated filer, an accelerations of "large accelerated filer," "accelerated filer," "smaller reporting control of the control Large accelerated files Accelerated files

-Smaller reporting company Emerging growth company

-If an emerging growth company, indicate by check mark if the Registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \square
+V Vashington, D.C.
+20549 FORM 10-K SUANT TO SECTION 13 OR 15( (d) OF THE SECURITIES EXCHANGE GE ACT OF 1934 For the fisc cal year ended December 31, 2024 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 O R 15(d) OF THE SECURITIES EXC HANGE ACT OF 1934 For the tra nsition period from to Commi ission File Number 001-36509 PHARMACEUTICAL e of registrant as specified in its charter) LS, INC. Delaware te or other jurisdiction of rporation or organization) 33-0702205 (I.R.S.
+Employer Identification No.) 11570 6 th Street cho Cucamonga, CA 91730 (Address of principal executive offices) (zip code) (Registr (909) 980-9484 ant's telephone number, including area code) Securities regi stered pursuant to Section 12(b) of the Act: Title of ea ch class Trading Symbol(s) Name of each exchange on which registere d Common Stock, par va ue \$0.0001 per share АМРН The NASDAQ Stock Market LLC Securities registe red pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is ı well-known seasoned issuer, as defined in Ru ule 405 of the Securities Act.
+Yes ⊠ No □ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes □ No ⊠ by Section 13 or 15(d) of the Securities Exchange and filing requirements for the past 90 days.
+Yes Act of 1934 during the preceding 12 months (or for such shed No $\Box$ orter ant has submitted electronically every Interact eriod that the registrant was required to submi tule 405 of Regulation S-T (§ 232.405 of this chapter) during ng the filer, a non-accelerated filer, a smaller reporting comg growth company" in Rule 12b-2 of the Exchange pany, or an emerging growth company.
+See the definitions Act. of Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by pursuant to Section 13(a) of the Exchange • to use the extended transition period for complying with any new or revised financial accounting standards pro ovided